North Sumatra: Geography

-Lake Toba is the site of a supervolcanic eruption estimated at VEI 8 that occurred 69,000 to 77,000 years ago, representing a climate-changing event.
-Recent advances in dating methods suggest a more accurate identification of 74,000 years ago as the date.
+Lake Toba is the site of a supervolcanic eruption that occurred 69,000 to 77,000 years ago, estimated at VEI 8, that formed a climate-changing event.
+Recent advances in dating methods suggest more precise dating at 74,000 years ago.
 It is the largest-known explosive eruption on Earth in the last 25 million years.
-According to the Toba catastrophe theory, it had global consequences for human populations; it killed most humans living at that time and is believed to have created a population bottleneck in central east Africa and India, which affects the genetic make-up of the human worldwide population to the present.
+It has been accepted that the eruption of the Toba Caldera led to a volcanic winter with a worldwide decrease in temperatures between 3 and 5 C-change, and up to 15 C-change in higher latitudes.
+Additional studies in Lake Malawi in East Africa show significant amounts of ash deposited by the Toba Caldera eruptions, despite a great distance from the area, but these studies offer little indication of a significant climatic effect in East Africa.
+According to the Toba catastrophe theory, the eruption killed most humans living at that time and is believed to have created a population bottleneck in central East Africa and India, affecting the human genome to the present day.
 More recent studies have cast doubt on this theory and found no evidence of substantial changes in population.